 An individual is only allowed to put up to $5,500 into an IRA if you’re under the age of 50 (as of 2013), $6,500 if you’re over the age of 50, into an IRA each year.
-It’s not a requirement to put that amount in.
+There is no Roth IRA minimum requirement for how much you must put in.
+You can put in as little as you want to.
 That’s just the absolute most that you can.
 If you only wanted to put $50 into an IRA, you could do so.

 Whether you’re looking to buy an individual stock, an ETF, or an individual bond, you must have at least that much in your IRA before you can buy that investment.